-A standing-room only crowd that turned out for the reception (on Saturday January 5, 2008) co-sponsored by the AHA Professional Division, the American Association for State and Local History, the National Council on Public History (NCPH), the National Museum of American History, and the Society for History in the Federal Government testified to the increasing presence of public historians in the Association and at the meeting.
+A standing-room only crowd that turned out for the Saturday evening reception co-sponsored by the AHA Professional Division, the American Association for State and Local History, the National Council on Public History (NCPH), the National Museum of American History, and the Society for History in the Federal Government testified to the increasing presence of public historians in the Association and at the meeting.

 The Professional Division’s annual Open Forum on Public History attracted a lively crowd that subverted the paradigm of the meeting room, arranging chairs in a circle for a more congenial atmosphere.
 Participants discussed the possibility of using Perspectives on History to increase communication and understanding between public historians and those in the academy.
 A wide-ranging conversation also touched on public history as a component of liberal learning for undergraduates and a way to engage students in the past through the history of their communities, ways the AHA can continue to distribute information about employment opportunities in the field, and how to facilitate collaborations between academic and public historians.